bvds/andes/docs/guides/ios_client_guide/README.md

 ## Logging Into the Space Client

-Click the name of your
+Type the name of your organization:
-organization or click <b>Add</b> to specify another organization.
-If you enter incorrect information, click the Back arrow in the upper left.

-{@img Client1stScreen.png}
+{@img iOS_1.png}

-If prompted, supply your username and password provided by your Space Manager administrator, and click <b>Next</b> or click <b>return</b>.
+Supply your username and password provided by your Space Manager administrator, and click <b>Next</b> or click <b>return</b>.

+{@img iOS_2.png}

+If prompted, specify a personal identification number (PIN), which you will enter when you return to the Space Client after exiting to use other device functions.
+If a QWERTY keyboard displays, enter text consisting of at least 4 characters, one of which must be a number, a letter, and a special character.

+The minimum length of the PIN is set by your Space Manager administrator:

-{@img EmailPassword.png}
+{@img iOS_3.png}

 ### Reset Your Password